 Introduction

-This report summarizes 21 SNAP policy options and waivers and categorizes the 53 SNAP state agencies according to the options and waivers they have implemented.
-SNAP state agencies include all 50 states, the District of Columbia, Guam, and the Virgin Islands.
-The information in this report is current as of Oct.
-1, 2023.
-The Food and Nutrition Service (FNS) and Westat developed this report using extant data from the federal fiscal year (FFY) 2024 SNAP State Plans of Operation, approved waivers, and a review of state legislation and policy.
+This report summarizes 28 SNAP options, demonstration projects, and waivers and categorizes the 53 SNAP state agencies according to the options, demonstration projects, and waivers they have or have not implemented as of Oct.
+1, 2024.
+SNAP State agencies include all 50 states, the District of Columbia, Guam, and the Virgin Islands.
+The Food and Nutrition Service (FNS) and Westat developed this report using extant data from the federal fiscal year (FFY) 2025 SNAP State Plans of Operation, FNS-approved demonstration projects and waivers, and a review of state legislation and policy.

 This report has three parts:

-- The Statutory and Regulatory Citations reference page provides statutory and regulatory citations for each policy option.
-This page guides the reader to relevant provisions of the Food and Nutrition Act of 2008 and Title 7 of the Code of Federal Regulations.
+- The Statutory and Regulatory Citations reference section provides statutory and regulatory citations for each option, demonstration project, and waiver.
+This section guides the reader to relevant provisions of the Food and Nutrition Act of 2008 and Title 7 of the Code of Federal Regulations.

-- The SNAP Option Profiles section describes each policy option, the choices within that option, and a map of the state agencies that have selected the option.
+- The SNAP Option Profiles section describes each option, demonstration project, and waiver.
+This section describes the choices within each option and displays a map or a chart of the state agencies that have selected the option, demonstration project, or waiver.

-- The SNAP State Agency Profiles section provides a state-by-state summary of the options each state agency has chosen.
+- The SNAP State Agency Profiles section provides a state-by-state summary of the options, demonstration projects, and waivers for each state agency.

 For questions about this report, please contact Casey McConnell of SNAP’s Program Development Division at Casey.McConnell@usda.gov.